shreevara/Programming-Languages/README.md

 <h3> ###Note###<br>The project1 submitted code is in prj1 branch. <br>
-The project2 submitted code is in prj2 branch.
+The project2 submitted code is in prj2 branch.<br>
 The project3 submitted code is in prj3 branch</h3>.

 <h2>SHREEVARA ANDILA<br>